cea-hpc/modules/INSTALL.rst

  specification they receive as argument (when set to ``always``).
 Case insensitive match is disabled when this option is set to ``never``.
  (default=\ ``search``)

+ This installation option defines the default value of the :mconfig:`icase` configuration option which could be changed after installation with the :subcmd:`config` sub-command.

  .. only:: html